This page is also availabel in: Spanish

 There is a greenhouse in the middle of the Botanical Garden dedicated to orchids; it has around 200 orchid species, mainly from the Mexican highlands.
 Some of the orchids displayed here are endemic species like “Laelia Gouldiana”, an endangered pink orchid.
 This garden has mainly epiphytic wild plants: plants that grow harmlessly upon other plants for physical support without negatively affecting them (as do parasitic plants).

-There are stained glass windows in the greenhouse containing Chapultepec’s collection of orchids, bromeliads and tropical plants; these have an artistic and historical value.
+There are stained-glass windows in the greenhouse containing Chapultepec’s Park collection of orchids, bromeliads and tropical plants; these have an artistic and historical value.

 Chapultepec Zoo is a must when visiting old Chapultepec Woods.
 The zoo built up in 1923 and opened to the public in 1924.
 Its construction influenced by pre-Hispanic traditions from Mexica king Montezuma; showing native Mexican species as well as animals from around the globe; becoming the most visited zoo in Mexico with over 5.5 million visitors per year.